 The sale went ahead with the permission of all three men, who are fighting out the ownership issue in court.

-Ohtani and his team have other things on their mind as they prepare for tomorrow’s opening game of the World Series against the New York Yankees.
+Ohtani and his team have other things on their mind as they prepare for this week’s opening game of the World Series against the New York Yankees.

 The ball has been authenticated via the Major League Baseball hologram that is on all official balls.